pyllyukko/user.js/README.md

 There's a whole lot of settings that this modifies and they are divided in the following sections.

 Some of the settings in this `user.js` file might seem redundant, as some of them are already set to the same values by default.
-We chose to explicitely set their values, which ensures these settings are enforced if a future Firefox update changes the default value.
+We chose to explicitly set their values, which ensures these settings are enforced if a future Firefox update changes the default value.

 <!-- BEGIN SECTION -->